mgroves/realworld-aspnet-couchbase/README.md

 The creation of this implementation of Conduit is being done (mostly) on a [live coding stream](https://twitch.tv/matthewdgroves).
 Here are all the recordings:

+An overview of the goals of this project and the Real World Conduit project, featured on the On .NET Live show: https://www.youtube.com/watch?v=DGrPQqyOpcU

 | Date | Description | Full Stream | Edited Stream
 |--|---|-----|-----